What to eat in Alentejo? 18 typical dishes in Alentejo

 Alentejan Black Pig

 Being an excellent quality and delicious meat, many typical Alentejo dishes are based on it.
-The most popular and specific dishes in Alentejo are black pig secrets, black pig feathers, black pig cheeks, black pig lizards, among others.
+The most popular and specific dishes in Alentejo are black pig secrets, black pig feathers, black pig cheeks, and black pig lizards, among others.
 These dishes are made with different parts and cuts of pork meat.
 Traditionally, in Portugal, all the pork meat is used – the legs, guts, and brains, as we have already seen in some examples above.
 Iberian pig is also used to make sausages, including pata negra ham, which is popular everywhere.

 Keep in mind that the Iberian pig is not exclusive to the Alentejo; the southern part of Spain uses the black pig a lot, namely to make the famous Iberian Jamón.